 We can trace the roots of ion chromatography to 1903, when Russian botanist, Mikhail Tsvet, separated vegetable dyes by using the phenomenon of adsorption in a chromatography column.
 It was said of Tsvet that, “he invented chromatography, separating molecules, but uniting people.”

 Modern gas chromatography was invented by Martin and James in 1952.
 It is estimated that using gas chromatography enables separation and determination of approximately 20 percent of known chemical compounds.
 It was necessary, therefore, to develop and validate new methods to extend the scope of these chemical compound parameters.
 Since liquid ion chromatography enables separation and determination of approximately 80 percent of known chemical compounds, liquid chromatography, including ion chromatography, came to the forefront.

 The Birth of Ion Chromatography

-A recent article in the environmental analysis magazine, AWE, describes how ion chromatography had its actual beginnings in 1975, when Hamish Small, Timothy Stevens and William Bauman of the Dow Chemical Co. in Midland, Mich. published a landmark paper on the topic.
+An article in the environmental analysis magazine, AWE, describes how ion chromatography had its actual beginnings in 1975, when Hamish Small, Timothy Stevens and William Bauman of the Dow Chemical Co. in Midland, Mich. published a landmark paper on the topic.
 In September of that year, at a meeting of the American Chemical Society, the first commercially available instrument for performing ion chromatography was exhibited.